 Following the 2014 ECtHR ruling in Tarakhel v.
-Switzerland, the Immigration Office started to systematically demand individualised guarantees in case of transfer requests to Italy of families with children.
-These individualised guarantees included specific accommodation, material reception conditions and family unity.
-This practice took an end in January 2019 following a letter form the Italian authorities
+Switzerland,159 the Immigration Office started to systematically demand individualised guarantees in case of transfer requests to Italy of families with children.
+These individualised guarantees included specific accommodation, material reception conditions and family unity.160 This practice took an end in January 2019 following a letter from the Italian authorities stating that families with children will be accommodated in specific reception centres and the family unity will be respected.
+The Immigration Office considers this as sufficient guarantees.